13 and ready for social media… or not?

 • Types of content they are allowed to post

-Social media platforms have parental supervision features that help you control the content your child sees online.
+Social media platforms have parental supervision features that help you control the content your child sees online and who can interact with them.
 Combined with privacy settings, these will help you protect your child from inappropriate content and other online safety issues.
-Tik Tok and Meta have introduced step-by-step guides for parents to set up parental controls.
-You may also refer to this article for more guides on setting up parental controls for various devices, search engines and other social media platforms.
+You may also refer to this resource for more guides on setting up parental controls for various online platforms such as TikTok, Meta, Google, and X.

-Assure your child that they can come and talk to you should they come across any content, experiences or online interactions with others that make them feel uncomfortable.
-You could also explore the app together to familiarise yourselves with the self-reporting function, so that your child would know what to do should they come across inappropriate or harmful content.
+4. Assure your child that they can come and talk to you should they come across any content, experiences or online interactions with others that make them feel uncomfortable.
+You could also explore the app together to familiarise yourselves with the self-reporting functions, so that your child would know what to do should they come across inappropriate or harmful content.

 What are schools doing to prepare students to navigate the online space safely?